leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 cookieButton = browser.find_element_by_xpath("//*[text()='Akkoord']")

 # And then click it progammatically
-# It wil then go to the returnUlr (this is how the site works)
+# It wil then go to the returnUrl (this is how the site works)
 cookieButton.click()
 ```